 Differential diagnosis of Niemann-Pick type C disease

-The differential diagnosis of Niemann-Pick type C disease (NP-C) is broad due to its wide-ranging clinical presentation.1 The common visceral symptoms such as neonatal jaundice, isolated splenomegaly or hepatosplenomegaly and neurological signs seen in patients with NP-C can also arise in other diseases caused by inborn errors of metabolism.
-These include Sandhoff disease, Gaucher disease type 3 (GD3) and ASM-deficient Niemann-Pick disease.2
+The differential diagnosis of Niemann-Pick type C (NP-C) is broad due to its wide-ranging clinical presentation.1 The common visceral symptoms such as neonatal jaundice, isolated splenomegaly or hepatosplenomegaly and neurologic signs seen in patients with NP-C can also arise in other diseases caused by inborn errors of metabolism.
+These include Sandhoff disease, Gaucher disease type 3 (GD3) and ASM-deficient Niemann-Pick disease (NP-A/B).2

 Other diseases to be aware of and assess for differential diagnosis include:2

-In order to reach a fast and differential diagnosis of NP-C, it is important for healthcare professionals to link together the visceral, neurological and psychiatric symptoms that a patient might present with.
+In order to achieve a fast and differential diagnosis of NP-C, it is important for healthcare professionals to link together the visceral, neurologic and psychiatric symptoms that a patient might present with.

-- Wraith E, Baumgartner M, Bembi B et al. Recommendations on the diagnosis and management of Niemann-Pick disease type C. Mol Gen Metab 2009;98:152–165.
+- Wraith E, Baumgartner M, Bembi B, et al. Recommendations on the diagnosis and management of Niemann-Pick disease type C. Mol Gen Metab 2009;98:152–65.

-- Patterson MC, Hendriksz CJ, Walterfang M, et al, on behalf of the NP-C Guidelines Working Group.
+- Patterson MC, Hendriksz CJ, Walterfang M, et al., on behalf of the NP-C Guidelines Working Group.
 Recommendations for the diagnosis and management of Niemann–Pick disease type C: An update.
-Mol Genet Metab 2012.
-106(3):330-344.
+Mol Genet Metab 2012;106:330–44